rancher/rancher-docs/versioned_docs/version-2.6/how-to-guides/new-user-guides/helm-charts-in-rancher/helm-charts-in-rancher.md

 | rancher-vsphere-cpi | 100.3.0+up1.2.1 | 100.3.0+up1.2.1 |
 | rancher-vsphere-csi | 100.3.0+up2.5.1-rancher1 | 100.3.0+up2.5.1-rancher1 |
 | rancher-wins-upgrader | 0.0.100 | 100.0.1+up0.0.1 |

-When upgrading Rancher versions, don't downgrade the version of the chart that you are using.
-For example, if you are using a version of Monitoring that is later than `16.6.0` in Rancher v2.5, you shouldn't upgrade to `100.x.x+up16.6.0`.
-Instead, you should upgrade to the appropriate version in the next release.

 ## Access Charts